oracle/node-oracledb/INSTALL.md

 - Extract `instantclient-basic-windows.x64-12.2.0.1.0.zip`

 - Add its directory to `PATH`.
 For example on Windows 7, update `PATH` in Control Panel -> System -> Advanced System Settings -> Advanced -> Environment Variables -> System variables -> `PATH` and add your path, such as `C:\oracle\instantclient_12_2`.

-If you have multiple versions of Oracle libraries installed, make sure the desired version occurs first in the path before you run Node.js.
+  If you have multiple versions of Oracle libraries installed, make sure the desired version occurs first in `PATH` before you run Node.js.

+  Alternatively move the unzipped Instant Client files to `node_modules\oracledb\build\Release` so the DLLs and other files are in the same directory as the `node.oracledb` binary.
+If you do this, then `PATH` does not need to be set.

 #### 3.6.5 Optionally create the default Oracle Client configuration directory